muggy8/improbable/have-and-havenot/rM7jQact.md

 "Don't you know the answer to that question already?"
 I asked back.

-I knew that Ethan was listening in to our conversation since I've caught him doing that a few times before.
+I knew that Ethan was eavesdropping on our conversation since I've caught him doing that a few times before.

 Ethan's response to my question was also more or less what I expected.